j2nullify/ai-git-commit/README.md

 ![image](./images/image.png)

-Then, you can push your changes and use AI to auto-generate you a description
+Then, you can push your changes and use AI to auto-generate you a description and assign basic SemVer2.0 labels.

 ```bash
 ai-pr
 ```

-To then review:
+If you want a Github comment reviewing your PR:

 ```bash
 ai-review
 ```